2D biharmonic stencil a.k.a bilaplacian operator

 \[ \Delta f(x,y) \approx \frac{f(x-h,y) + f(x+h,y) + f(x,y-h) + f(x,y+h) - 4f(x,y)}{h^2}, \]

-Note: finding the harmonic stencil can be simply done by summing the 2nd derivative central finite difference (first order accuracy) Advanced example of application of the harmonic stencil to solve a PDE
+Note: finding the harmonic stencil can be simply done by summing the 2nd derivative central finite difference (first order accuracy)

-harmonic and biharmonic stencil (local host)
+The above image is from: harmonic and biharmonic stencil (local host) or here

 To look into as well: FinDiff is a python package that computes finite difference stencils and coefficients in any dimension, and can numerically compute derivatives or solve PDEs.